Scalade

 There are a couple of variants for how the trump suit is determined, in contrast to Static Scalade described above.

-Mobile Scalade is a version of Scalade that alters how the trump suit is determined.
-In 'Static Scalade' the trump suit for a hand is determined by the rungs of the ladders present at the start of a hand.
-In Mobile Scalade, the rule for determining the trump suit from the ladder rungs is the same, except that this determination occurs before each trick.
-The trump suit can therefore change, possibly several times, during the course of a hand.
+Static Scalade is a version of Scalade that alters how the trump suit is determined.
+In 'Static Scalade' the trump suit for a hand is determined by the rungs of the ladders present at the start of a hand, and is fixed for the duration of the hand.
+The rule for determining the trump suit from the ladder rungs is the same as in Mobile Scalade, except that this determination occurs at the start of the hand only.
+The trump suit is then fixed for the hand, and only changes again at the start of the next hand.

 Retromobile Scalade

-This idea is taken a step further in Retromobile Scalade.
+The variable trumps of Mobile Scalade is taken a step further in Retromobile Scalade.
 It works as Mobile Scalade, except that the determination takes place before resolving the winner of the current trick.
-That is to say, at the end of the trick, first the rungs of the ladders are updated, which then sets the trump suit.
+That is to say, at the end of the trick, first the rungs of the ladders are updated, and then the trump suit for the trick is set.
 Then this new trump suit comes into immediate effect, and is used to determine the winner of the trick.

 Double Scalade